-- At Charlotte Pass – approximately 26.5km into the run
+- At Charlotte Pass

-- At Rawson pass – approximately 40.5km into the run
+- At Rawson pass

 - If you are someone who may have troublesome bowels on a run like this, we suggest you buy a Go Anywhere Toilet Kit (Wag Bag) from an outdoor retailer, or online.
 Each toilet waste kit is pre-loaded with waste treatment Poo Powder to gel and solidify liquid waste to a solid.
 Poo Powder encapsulates solid waste (once activated by a liquid), controls odour and contains a decay catalyst to break down solid waste.
 After using the kit, carry it with you to the next checkpoint where there will be a waste bin for disposal.